jadad23/post-install-config/README.md

 </p>

 <h1 align="center">osTicket - Post-Install Configuration</h1>
 This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.
-This tutorial assumes you have fully completed, installed, set up login credentials, and perform clean up on osTicket in your Virtual Machine environment via following the previous tutorial <a href ="https://github.com/ColtonTrauCC/osticket-prereqs">"osTicket - Prerequisites and Installation"</a><br />
+This tutorial assumes you have fully completed, installed, set up login credentials, and perform clean up on osTicket in your Virtual Machine environment.

 </br>